apturner19/wsn-cluster-routing-ml/README.md

 - Matplotlib

 ## Usage
-To replicate or extend this work:
+To replicate this work:
-1. Clone the repository.
+1. Clone the repository
 2. Install the required libraries (`pip install tensorflow numpy pandas scikit-learn matplotlib`)
-3. Run the provided Python script to preprocess the data, train models, and visualize results
+3. Run the provided Python script

 ## Dataset
-The dataset used in this project is the [WSN-DS](https://www.kaggle.com/datasets/bassamkasasbeh1/wsnds) dataset that is publicly available
+The dataset used in this project is publicly available: [WSN-DS](https://www.kaggle.com/datasets/bassamkasasbeh1/wsnds)

 ## Developer
 Austin Turner